Supplemental Study: Evaluation of Early Start Developmental Education Policy

 CAPR researchers use two empirical strategies to identify the impact of the Early Start reform on student success at CSU.
 First, researchers investigate the impact of Early Start by comparing outcomes of those identified for remediation before and after the adoption of the policy against those not identified for remediation using a difference-in-differences approach (comparing summer enrollment to fall enrollment in remediation).
 Second, researchers evaluate students identified for remediation under Early Start to otherwise similar students not identified for remediation using a fuzzy regression discontinuity approach (comparing remediation in the summer to no remediation at all).

 The study uses data on CSU first-year students enrolled in 2009 through 2015—three cohorts before the Early Start reform (2009–2011) and four cohorts after (2012–2015).
 Given changes in the English remediation cutoff and placement policies for English, the analyses focus on remediation in mathematics.

 Results of the study suggest that Early Start has by and large not met its intended outcomes.
 On the one hand, students are meeting remediation requirements prior to the fall term as a result of the policy.
-On the other hand, students requiring remediation in the Early Start era have not had better performance or persistence outcomes than similar students who required remediation in the years prior to Early Start.
-Moreover, using the fuzzy regression discontinuity design, the researchers find that students assigned to remediation under Early Start were less likely to persist and earned fewer credits than otherwise similar students who did not require remediation.
-Thus, although Early Start is successfully remediating students before the fall term, this earlier remediation does not appear to improve later student outcomes.
+On the other hand, students requiring remediation in the Early Start era have not had better first-term grades or persistence outcomes than similar students who required remediation in the years prior to Early Start.